sudkc37/Stochastic-Modeling/README.md

 <h4 style="margin-bottom: 0;">1.3 Modeling Approach</h4>
 <p style="margin-top: 0;">
-We model the business as an M/M/1/1 queuing system, a single server system with no waiting queue where arriving customers finding the server busy are immediately rejected.
+I modeled the business as an M/M/1/1 queuing system, a single server system with no waiting queue where arriving customers finding the server busy are immediately rejected.
 This "loss system" captures the operational reality of small service businesses unable to maintain contract backlogs.
 Contracts arrive according to a Poisson process and require exponentially distributed service times, assumptions justified by the memoryless nature of random customer behavior and job complexity uncertainty.
-We apply continuous-time Markov chain theory and renewal processes to accurately derive revenue metrics that address and correct errors present in the preliminary analysis.
+I apply continuous-time Markov chain theory and renewal processes to accurately derive revenue metrics that address and correct errors present in the preliminary analysis.
 Through a comprehensive validation process using event-driven Monte Carlo simulations with 100 replications our model demonstrates high accuracy, achieving less than 1% error across all performance metrics.
 Furthermore, we conduct sensitivity analyses to identify optimal operating regimes and critical thresholds for arrival and service rates.
 Finally, our work provides a quantitative decision support framework that guides workforce planning, pricing strategy, and capacity investment decisions.
 </p>

 <h3>2.
 Model Formulation</h3>
-We model the lawn care business as an M/M/1/1 queuing system, representing a single-crew operation with no waiting capacity.
+I modeled the lawn care business as an M/M/1/1 queuing system that represents a single-crew operation with no waiting capacity.
 In this framework, potential service contracts arrive following a Poisson process N(t) with an arrival rate <i>λ &gt; 0</i>.
 The service times are assumed to be independent and identically distributed exponential random variables with rate <i>μ &gt; 0</i>.
 Since the system can accommodate only one job at a time (<i>K = 0</i>), any new contract that arrives while the server is busy is immediately rejected, reflecting a lost-customer scenario.

 **Notation:**
 - <i>λ</i>: Arrival rate (contracts per time unit)